 Once identified it would also be of interest in that 25278 was alone in handling this train and remarkable that at each major station the potential was out there for this little locomotive to be replaced.
 But it never was.
 In this day and age (2008) of instant global information/communications, the happenings of 25278 on this day a generation ago must have brought a smile to the enthusiasts witnessing this little scene play out along the route.
 Its been many years since I was spotting at the south end of Derby station, but I can just imagine 25278 ticking over near the end of Platform 4 awaiting departure.
 There would be a low hum from the point motors as the route was set for the Birmingham direction.
 The red signal would change to green, the 'W' would appear in the indicator box.
 The driver would look back down the platform, the last carriage doors would slam solidly shut, the guard would roll out the green flag and give a firm blow on his whistle.
 The 'Right Away' would appear, the cab door would then slam shut, the urgency of the engine exhaust would change, the brakes would release and for any Class 25 enthusiasts present this was a little bit of heaven here on earth.
 That unmistakeable sound would echo across the station as 25278 drew its train out of Platform 4, across the pointwork for the London lines and under London Road bridge and on towards Peartree & Normanton.
 Pretty soon all vestiges of this event would be gone and the station would return to its slumbers until the next arrival brought everything to life.

 Would 25278 make it all the way to Cardiff?
 I suspect most would have said no, it'll surely get replaced at Birmingham New Street, or fail en-route.
-But the little locomotive held together and Control left it alone - happy days!
+But the little locomotive held together for the 232 miles and Control left it alone - happy days!

 A couple of failures at the end of January required the help of 25278.
 On January 29th the 09.28 Carlisle - Euston needed assistance from Carnforth to Preston following the failure of the Class 87.
-The next day the 09.02 Morecambe - Leeds DMU required assistance from Carnforth to Leeds.
+The next day the 09.02 Morecambe - Leeds diesel multiple unit required assistance from Carnforth to Leeds.

 When two Class 31s (31259 & 31271) were transferred to Carlisle, this allowed 25176 & 25278 to be transferred down to Crewe, 25278's last transfer.